YXHXianYu/Sasaki-Shaders/README.md

 # Sasaki-Shaders

-A fundamental Minecraft shaderspack.
+* A fundamental Minecraft shaderspack.

-This shaderspack is made for fun.
+* This shader is made for fun.

 ### Features